 - Adopting procedures and guidelines for the recognition of non-formal and informal learning, prior learning and assessment procedures

-- Establishing lifelong learning centres at higher education institutions, with the support of relevant institutions and organisations.
+- Establishing lifelong learning centres at higher education institutions, with the support of relevant institutions and organizations.

 Adults may, for the purpose of acquiring a national vocational qualification and key skills, test or demonstrate knowledge, skills and competences, regardless of how they are acquired.
 Educational programmes and programmes of education are developed on a modular basis with qualification units and learning units that are credit rated, which provides for linking them to other programmes, as well as the possibility of their recognition.